A Little Bit About Me

 I have other Nikons that I enjoy using as well, including film cameras.
 With them, I usually shoot negative color and have it put on CD's.
 This way I can get them on my computer and make the prints I want.
 Digital is the up and coming thing, and will only grow dramatically.
 But film will continue to be used.
 It has a unique quality that can't be matched by digital.
 I love both and enjoy putting these cameras to use continually.

 I hope you enjoy visiting my Web Site, and that you will visit often.
-By the way, I do have some cameras For Sale.
-I might have what you are looking for.
-If you are curious, by all means contact me.
-I just might have just what you are looking for.
 Please recommend that others visit too.
 FEEDBACK is most welcome.
 I would enjoy hearing from anyone who visits.

 Please email me at email@example.com

 I take daily walks as much as I can.
 I usually have a case with my Nikon D3 over my left shoulder.
 At time I will also have one of my other Nikons along.
 What fun the walks are!
 I have had more exercise shooting pictures in the last few years than in a number of years before that!
 Photography is fun again and I am getting better results, partly because my skills have improved due to practice, which my walks have provided.